Paul Hardcastle has just re-released ’19’ on its 30th anniversary,…

 To reach the heart of the club, you then had to clamber through an inky hinterland of steps, strobes and geometric mysteries before reaching the DJ booth.
 Only then could you glimpse the kaleidoscopic explosion of sound and colour that was the sunken dancefloor.
 If Hieronymus Bosch, the devil and Dionysus had designed a disco- this was it.

-Even when the club was half full, the voyage via this obstacle roller coaster required focus and flexibility.
+Even when the club was half full, the voyage via this trippy obstacle course required focus and flexibility.
 It could very easily take hours.
 The temperature would rise with each step.
 Often, the incremental waves of heat could be overwhelming.

 X-Press 2 – ‘Say What!’
 (1993).